MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 ## Enhanced email template editor

 Many of the email template editor features are shared with the Microsoft Dynamics 365 Marketing application.
-A personalization editor with predefined tokens that is part of the email editor was created specifically for Intelligent Order Management use cases.
+The personalization editor compoenent with predefined tokens was created specifically for Intelligent Order Management.

 For more information, see [Email marketing overview](/dynamics365/marketing/prepare-marketing-emails).